JIuBeP/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 - Some unused Java-based libraries have been cleared.

 1.90 (27.01.2020):
-- Added "Make-Model-Solid" tool and integrated it with Model Compiler, thanks to DDLullu
+- Added "Make-Model-Solid" tool and integrated it with Model Compiler, thanks to DDLullu.
 * Now there's no manual fixing MDLs, no PHY models usage limitations, and all prop entity types are supported!
 - Model Compiler: Added drag-n-drop to StudioMDL.bat and Windows Context menu item to quick compile QC to MDL.
 - Model Compiler: Added auto-compiling all model's source textures (TGAs etc.) right after compiling MDL file.